-The Madagascar Day Gecko has a long, green body with orange accents on their heads and along their backs.
-Their petite facial features and mouth that almost comes into a smile make them a great contender for our cutest lizards list.
+The Madagascar Day Gecko has a long, green body with orange accents on its head and along its back.
+Their petite facial features and mouth that almost come into a smile make them a great contender for our cutest lizards list.

 As their name indicates, these geckos are native to the island of Madagascar.
 They spend the majority of their time awake while the sun is out, which means they are diurnal animals.
 These adorable lizards are also omnivorous and enjoy a diet of insects, plants, and nectars.